USAFA-ECE/ece382/_sources/Assignments/project.md

 1. **[5 Bonus Points]** Arrive at the goal within 11.0 seconds.
 1. A live demo during L39 is mandatory.
 Ensure your robot is robustness enough for a live demo within 3 minutes (2 minutes for the first round and 1 minute for the second round).
 Note that during the 3-minute live demo, there will be no pauses for replacing batteries or reflashing the code - Don't waste your time on these.
 Once the clock starts, it never stops.
 1. In the event of a live demo failure, you may use a video demo submitted before your section on L39, but deductions of 5 points will be applied.
+1. <span style="color:blue"> The official maze for Level 2 is the gray maze and the live demo must be performed in it.
+(Updated on 22 Nov) </span>

     <center>
     <iframe width="560" height="315" src="https://www.youtube.com/embed/2m8tce8ZYoI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>